 Help stop the spread of invasive plants and animals!

-Event organisers can play a key part in protecting club waters by ensuring participants follow a good biosecurity routine to reduce the risk of introducing and spreading invasive plants and animals.
+Everyone can help to reduce the risk by following a good biosecurity routine, remember to Check Clean Dry after leaving the water.
+Event organisers can play a key part in protecting the environment and event waters by ensuring participants follow a good biosecurity routine to reduce the risk of introducing and spreading invasive plants and animals.

 Basic biosecurity for events